thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhousestatusttsrttysstvrf/README.md

 Before transmitting on any channel or frequency the channel should be monitored for at least 30 seconds to verify that the channel is clear/available.

 greenhousestatusttsrttysstvrf.py uses SoX to achieve verification of the current channels availability.
 SoX is used to record a 30 second sample of the current channel.
 SoX is then used to generate statistics from the audio recording to establish a maximum amplitude value.
 This maximum amplitude value is used to determine if the current broadcast should be deferred due to traffic on the channel or frequency.
 A maximum amplitude value > 0.025 is indicative of audio input/channel traffic.
 The maximum amplitude value may have to be adjusted relative other systems audio sample configurations.
+Please note that on some system configurations calculating the midline amplitude value may be more useful for detecting audio input than the maximum amplitude value.

 # Crontab script execution